Top 20 Safe Investments with High Returns

 INVESTMENT #15: TREASURY INFLATION PROTECTED SECURITIES (TIPS)

-Key Takeaways: TIPS offer lower returns, but the principle amount invested will go up or down in value depending on inflation rates during the time period you hold the bond.
+Key Takeaways: TIPS offers lower returns, but the principal amount invested will go up or down in value depending on inflation rates during the time period you hold the bond.

 Best For: Cash you won’t need access to before the maturity date of the bond; any funds over the FDIC-insured limit of $250,000; investors who wish to have no inflation-based risk within their portfolio.